Gandiveshwar Sthan: Description

 According to legend, Arjuna got his weapon Pashupati Astra here by meditating to Shiva.
 He placed a Shivalinga here, which is believed to be at the temple called the Gandiveshwar Nath Mahadev Mandir.
 This place is located at Shivnagar village which is 15 kilometres distance from the sub divisional town Benipatti in Madhubani district of Mithila region in Bihar, India.
 It is historical, religious and cultural heritage of the district.
 There are many temples in the campus of the Gandiveshwar Sthan.
 Gandiveshwar Nath Mahadev Mandir and Gaurishankar Mandir are the two main temples in the campus.
 Gandiveshwar Nath Mahadev Mandir is the temple of Shiva and Gaurishankar Mandir is the temple of the goddess Gauri and Shiva jointly.
 There are also the temple of God Kartikeya, Ganapati, Kalabhairava, Batuka Bhairava, Suryanarayana, Hanuman, Rama, Lakshmana, Kali, Sita and some other deities in the campus.
 This place is very famous for Mahashivaratri and Shravan Somvari festivals.
 Hindu devotees of Shiva gather here from different parts of the district in Shravan Somvari to Jalabhisheka (जलाभिषेक) and worship the Shiva.

+Legendary pond

+In the premises of the Gandiveshwar Sthan, there is a legendary pond associated with the epic of the Mahabharata.
+There is a local legend that when the Pandavas needed water for bathing and worship, the hero Arjuna of the epic Mahabharata dug the pond with his arrow.
+The pond is a Banganga in the region.